alphagov/passport-verify/README.md

 <br>

-Any legacy services using matching (MSA) should keep using the `createStrategy` method below.
-   See [createStrategy](https://alphagov.github.io/passport-verify/modules/_passport_verify_strategy_.html#createstrategy) in the API documentation for legacy services using MSA.
+If your service connects to GOV.UK Verify using a Matching Service Adapter, you should use the `createStrategy` method.
+Use this method to create a strategy when configuring passport.js.
+See [createStrategy](https://alphagov.github.io/passport-verify/modules/_passport_verify_strategy_.html#createstrategy) in the API documentation.

 <details>
 <summary>